-Prof. Hermant.
+Prof. Crosson.
 Prerequisites: ARST 3490 and 3500.
 Individual exploration within a cooperative format.
 Attention given to the development of personal style with seminars supplementing studio research.

 Staff.
 Open to especially qualified juniors and seniors with approval of instructor and chair of department.